-A student who finds it necessary to withdraw from the College before the end of a semester must contact the Enrollment Coordinator in the Academic Resource Center in the basement of Crawford Hall.
+A student who finds it necessary to withdraw from the College before the end of a semester must contact the Registrar's Office, Buhl Library ground floor.
 Upon completion of the withdrawal process, the withdrawing student should contact his/her Resident Director to set up an appointment to check out of the residence hall.
 Failure to check out of the residence hall in an appropriate and timely manner will result in an improper check out charge being assessed to the student's account.
 Outstanding charges on a student's account may impact a student's ability to return or have his/her transcript sent to another institution.